MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-facebook-analytics.md

 ![](media/desktop-tutorial-facebook-analytics/fbdesigner1.png)

-## **Task 2: Create visualizations using the Report view**
+## Create data visualizations in the report view

-Now that you have landed the data from the page, you can quickly and easily gain insights about your data, using visualizations.
+Now that you have landed the data from the Facebook page, you can quickly and easily gain insights about your data by using visualizations.
+Creating a visualization is easy; just drag a field from the **Fields** onto the report canvas.

-**Step 1:** Create a Treemap visualization

-Creating a visualization is easy, we just drag a field from the **Field list** and drop it on the **Report canvas.**

 Drag the **type** field onto the **Report** canvas.
 Power BI Desktop creates a new visualization in the **Report canvas**.
 Next, drag **type** from **Fields** (the same field you just dragged onto the **Report** canvas) onto the **Value** area to create a **Bar** visualization.